HarHarLinks/wireguard-rofi-waybar/README.md

     }
 ```

+Tip: You can add more rofi arguments to the `"on-click"` setting if desired.

 ## Add hotkey to sway

 I personally use the [sway](https://swaywm.org/) tiled window manager.
-You can bind a key combo by using a similar command to the `"exec"` setting in your Waybar config.
+You can bind a key combo by using a similar command to the `"on-click"` setting in your Waybar config.

 ```
 # wireguard